fivequarters/fusebit.io/src/_blog/_posts/using-linear-with-everyauth.md

 - Last 10 updated `Open` assigned issues
 - A custom form for new linear issue creation

-The application will look like the following once you authorize the application to interact with your Linear account:
+The application will look like this once you authorize the application to interact with your Linear account:

 ![Using Linear API with EveryAuth with-shadow](blog-using-linear-with-everyauth.png 'Linear example with EveryAuth')
 ## Configuring EveryAuth

 This blog post assumes you already have EveryAuth configured in your development environment.
 In case you don’t, follow the [configuration steps](https://github.com/fusebit/everyauth-express#getting-started) from the EveryAuth GitHub Repository.